robertgarrigos/iivblock/README.md

 This module provides a block type to add a simple text snippet with an image to any region in your layouts.
 IIV Blocks are reusable.
-Images can be on the left or the right, an image style applied, they can have a link or title...
+Images can be on the left or the right or up or down, an image style applied, they can have a link or title...
 And do not forget to try animations...